asmuth/clip/fnordmetric-doc/src/ui_index.md

       >0</span>

-Now open my_dashboard.html in the browser of your choice.
-You should see a page displaying "0".
+If you open `my_dashboard.html` in your browser, You should see a page displaying "0".
 It's a good idea to open the JavaScript / Inspector console of your browser as FnordMetric UI will print error messages using `console.log`